 We also paid a visit to Screaming Heads, which is ecetialy a rock/metal art outdoor walking self-tour.
 It’s something you have to see for yourself.
-Because it so spread out, it’s safe during these times as you can easily social distance.
+Because it is so spread out, it’s safe during these times as you can easily social distance.

-The sun warm through the days while getting coolers at night, the water everywhere we went, was safe to swim in, and while some of the parks and beaches were closed due to COVID and safety, many were open and allowed us to stay away while enjoying every day.
+The sun was warm through the days while getting coolers at night, the water everywhere we went, was safe to swim in, and while some of the parks and beaches were closed due to COVID and safety, many were open and allowed us to stay away while enjoying every day.